jovanliuc/java-families-docs/jdbc/introduction.md

-3. Execute SQL statements: Once you have a connection to the database, you can execute SQL statements using a Statement or a `PreparedStatement` object.
+3. Execute SQL statements: Once you have a connection to the database, you can execute SQL statements using a `Statement` or a `PreparedStatement` object.
 A `Statement` is used to execute simple SQL statements that do not have any parameters, while a `PreparedStatement` is used to execute SQL statements that have parameters.
-Here is an example of how to execute a simple SQL statement using a Statement:
+Here is an example of how to execute a simple SQL statement using a `Statement`:
     ```java
     Statement statement = connection.createStatement();
     ResultSet resultSet = statement.executeQuery("SELECT * FROM mytable");
     while (resultSet.next()) {
         // process each row of the result set
     }
     ```